codess-aus/PL-900/Bus_value.md

 You should use the Al Builder pre-built model to perform sentiment analysis.
 Al Builder allows you to perform sentiment analysis, automate form processing, and predict outcomes like recognizing an image.

 You should use the Al Builder pre-built model to evaluate feedback.
 Al Builder allows you to perform sentiment analysis, automate form processing, and predict outcomes like recognizing an image.

+You can use Al Builder to bring Artificial Intelligence (Al) features to Power Platform.
+Al Builder is based on model types that you can use to respond to business needs, like building an object detection model that recognizes your products in an image, or a prediction model that predicts outcomes based on patterns that the Al learns from your historical data.

+## Business Events.
+You can use Business Events to notify external systems about business events in Dynamics 365 Finance and Operations.
+You can perform business actions in response to these events.
+For example, you can start a workflow in Power Automate in response to a business event or integrate with Azure services, like Event Grid or Service Bus.